sebelga/gstore-node/README.md

 User.findOne({prop1:value, prop2:value2}, ancestors /*optional*/, namespace /*optional*/, callback);
 ```

 Quickly find an entity by passing key/value pairs.
-You can optionaly pass an ancestors array and a namespace.
+You can optionally pass an ancestors array or a namespace.
 The entity returned is a entity **instance** of the Model.

 ```js